APPLY TO JOIN

 A genuine value of good music, and the time and energy it takes to create it.

 It takes a lot of time, energy and love to make original, high-quality music that moves people.
 It is also a beautiful thing when a group of people commit to one another and a process, as connections run deeper, and we can make amazing things happen.
 We are therefore only looking for participants who want this, and can commit to one full term of rehearsals at a time, plus a final performance.
 Please be completely honest with yourself about whether or not this is realistic for you.
 If you know from the outset that you will miss more than 2 rehearsals in one term, then this isn’t the right project for you at this time.
-Please note, therefore, that we are unable to offer refunds on membership once a commitment has been made, if you decide you need to cancel.
+Please note, therefore, that we are unable to offer refunds on membership once a commitment has been made, if you decide you need to cancel your participation.

 Each rehearsal will begin with 30 mins of warm-up and technical skill building relevant to the pieces we’ll be singing.
 These may include exercises that develop ear training, vocal technique, agility, expression, improvisation, support, breathing, rhythm, voice blending, vocal health, mind-body awareness, group connection and musical team building.
 We will have a 10 minute break half-way through each session.
 We will work towards one main, bespoke performance per term, which may or may not be in collaboration with an external artist.